SG-JB Crossing: 14 Tips to Go Through Customs Faster (2022)

 Going into Singapore, everyone will be required to go through metal detector gates and all belongings will be X-rayed regardless of luggage sizes.

-Frequent travellers will know not to wear watches and belts with metal buckles, including coins in pockets and wallets, when going through customs checks at airports and border crossings.
-Metallic objects will trigger metal detectors and the officer-on-duty will require you to go back, empty everything and walk through the detector again or he/she will search you manually.
+Frequent travellers will know not to wear watches and belts with metal buckles, or coins in pockets and wallets, when going through customs checks at airports and border crossings.
+Metallic objects will trigger metal detectors and the officer-on-duty will require you to go back, empty everything and walk through the detector again or he/she will scan you manually.
 This will result in delays.

 The simplest thing to do is to dump everything on your person and in your pockets into your backpack or luggage for X-raying, regardless if they are metallic or not, and walk through the metal detector.
 If need be, use a belt with no metal parts, especially steel, or wear something that uses drawstring or does not require a belt.
 Ladies should avoid wearing clothes that have metallic accessories sewed on.